storyfeet/hammer-rules/rules.md

 ### Scenario Building

-The scenario cards exist to find a reason that a group of radically differen characters could be together.
+The scenario cards exist to find a reason that a group of radically different characters could be together.
 Draw the top two Scenario Cards:

 Players now **Bid for GM**.
 The new GM chooses one of the two drawn  Scenario Cards.
 Answers all questions on the card, and describes the scenario in detail.
 They then ask each other player who they are and why they are here.